jayteelan/gernot-katzers-spice-api/README.md

 ## Change log

+### 27. May, 2020

+- began crawling spice pages from English spice index page; scraping is hindered by inconsistent page layout and limited use of class names on HTML tags.

 #### 21. May, 2020

 - project initialized with a basic web scraper for the [English spice index page](http://gernot-katzers-spice-pages.com/engl/spice_small.html)